shakfu/pktpy-hi/README.md

 ## Overview

+This project provides two header-only wrappers for pocketpy:

+- **`pktpy_hi.h`** - C11 wrapper using macros and conventions
+- **`pktpy_hi.hpp`** - C++17 wrapper using RAII, templates, and move semantics

-`pktpy_hi.h` is a thin, c header-only wrapper that reduces boilerplate while maintaining full interoperability with the low-level pocketpy API.
-Both APIs can be used together in the same program.
+Both reduce boilerplate while maintaining full interoperability with the low-level pocketpy API.
+All three APIs (C wrapper, C++ wrapper, raw pocketpy) can be used together in the same program.

 ## Rationale